Lifelong Love of Learning?

 The continuous strain put on school resources means that very often, where parents are not actively involved in their child’s education, it is pretty much a matter of failing to achieve their potential or falling through the net.

-If grades are not attained, a child will often leave school feeling disengaged and disillusioned.
+If grades are not attained, a disengaged student will often leave school feeling disillusioned.

 Tuition Centres and bespoke tuition can have a positive impact on student’s perception of learning, as students no longer feel they are simply making up the numbers.
+This can mean previously disengaged students start to genuinely build a love of learning.
 In the past, tuition used to be only available to the upper-classes: no more.
 Now, tuition is more accessible than ever, and it is possible to learn in group classes, 1-2-1, and Online Tuition.

-We believe there are five main reasons why educators fail to engage students:
+We believe there are five main reasons why educators have disengaged students:

 1. Students do not understand the concepts or explanations